english-blog/english-blog.github.io/_posts/2010-06-12-human-minds-an-exploration-margaret-donaldson-book-review.md

 I felt that I am in Margaret's class on Human Minds rather than reading a book.
 The writing style could be improved, avoiding long sentences and with proper punctuation.
 If you have the habit of reading out loud, then you will gasp for oxygen, while reading :)

 Overall, I am happy that I came to know a lot about the human brain development.
 I would suggest you read the first half of the book.
 The second half is your choice.

-Let me know if this review is helpful !!!